elasmamaram/ShareReads/readme.txt

 2. Open index.html in any modern browser
 3. For admin access:
    - Click "Login" (top-right)
-   - Use credentials: admin / admin
+   - Use credentials: admin / admin *note no spaces before or after the username and password

 ## Key Features Implemented
 1. *Search System* (before book listings)